Protecting consumers

 We monitor which firms and individuals can enter the financial markets, making sure they meet our standards before we authorise them.

-Firms must continue to meet these standards after we’ve authorised them, and we supervise how they work to make sure they do.
-If we find that firms aren’t following our rules, we act.
-This may mean imposing fines, stopping them from trading or securing compensation for consumers.
+Firms can only deliver regulated activities if they’re authorised by us to do so.
+We then supervise them to make sure they're following our rules.
+If we find that firms aren’t following our rules, we take action.
+This may mean imposing fines, stopping firms from trading or securing compensation for consumers.

 Understanding risks